-You should have a marketing plan ready before you publish any product or make it live.
+It would be best to have a marketing plan ready before you publish any product or make it live.

 People make lots of mistakes when they want to go live with their products, and they don’t do the actual market research.

-If you can know your audience better, your adverts or TV commercials for your t-shirt printing business will bring more sales than you ever dreamt you could achieve.
+If you know your audience better, your adverts or TV commercials for your t-shirt printing business will bring more sales than you ever dreamt you could achieve.